This Budget Accommodated Safari starts in the coastal city of Port Elizabeth and ends in vibrant Johannesburg, South Africa.

 We stay in en-suite rooms at a lodge with a bar on day three and four.

-Day six is set aside for exploring mountain paths and enjoying the beauty the towering Drakensberg Mountains.
+Day six is set aside for exploring mountain paths and enjoying the beauty of the towering Drakensberg Mountains.
 The Drakensberg Mountains are South Africa’s highest peaks, also widely considered the most beautiful.

 Our accommodation is in en-suites rooms at a resort with a pool, bar, internet and laundry services.

 Today our Budget Lesotho, Swaziland & Kruger Park Safari takes us through some amazing scenery on our way down to the KwaZulu-Natal Coast of South Africa.
 En route we visit the monument that marks the place where Nelson Rolihlahla Mandela, South Africa's first democratically elected president, was arrested in 1962.
-After visiting the site where this famous Nobel Peace Prize laureate and political icon was taken as a political prisoner, we stop to admire Howick Falls and enjoy the views.
+After visiting the site where this famous Nobel Peace Prize laureate was taken as a political prisoner, we stop to admire Howick Falls and enjoy the views.

 This evening we experience Zulu culture - sampling the local Ilala Palm beer unique to this region, learning a few Zulu language basics and finding out more about Zulu traditions.
-Tonight we stay in twin rooms with en-suite bathrooms in this scenic natural area.

 Tonight, after the tour, most groups choose to enjoy a traditional braai (barbecue) together at the post-safari lodge, in celebration of their journey through Southern Africa.